 If you’re Markus Frind, you email the hacker’s mother.

-On Sunday night, Mr. Frind, the founder and chief executive of the popular free online dating website PlentyOfFish.com — which is headquartered in Vancouver — posted a note to his personal blog telling a story about how a hacker from Argentina allegedly tapped into the Plenty of Fish database and stole the emails, user names and passwords of the site’s users.
+On Sunday night, Mr. Frind, the founder and chief executive of the popular free online dating website PlentyOfFish.com — which is headquartered in Vancouver — posted a note on his personal blog telling a story about how a hacker from Argentina allegedly tapped into the Plenty of Fish database and stole the emails, usernames and passwords of the site’s users.

 Markus Frind went on to rant about the hacker Chris Russo and some kind of extortion scheme that was going on, plus he made some kind of underhanded swipe (which he later took back) that Brian Krebs was involved in it.